Cosmological perturbations in the Tsallis holographic dark energy scenarios: Introduction

-Considering the perturbative level and RSD data, we will investigate the cosmological constraints in the HDE models.
-To do this, we assume three different HDE models, i.e, standard HDE with future event horizon as cutoff, Tsallis HDE as Hubble horizon and future event horizon as cutoffs \cite{Li2004,Tavayef2018,Sadri2019,Saridakis2018,DAgostino2019}, we investigate these models in the perturbative level.
-Specifically, we implement the cosmological perturbations equations in order to investigate the influence of the HDE on the growth of matter.
-To distinguish the holographic models, we perform a Bayesian model comparison analysis using most recent baryon acoustic oscillations measurements (BAO), measurement on the baryons from Big Bang nucleosynthesis (BBN), cosmic microwave background priors (CMB), cosmic chronometers (CC), supernovae type Ia from Pantheon sample, and redshift-space distortions data.
+Here, we will investigate the cosmological constraints in the HDE models through the perturbative level and RSD data.
+To do this, we assume three different HDE models, i.e., standard HDE with future event horizon as cutoff, Tsallis HDE as Hubble horizon, and future event horizon as cutoffs \cite{Li2004,Tavayef2018,Sadri2019,Saridakis2018,DAgostino2019}, we investigate these models in the perturbative level.
+Specifically, we implement the cosmological perturbations equations to examine the influence of the HDE on the growth of matter.
+In order to distinguish the holographic models, we perform a Bayesian model comparison analysis using the most recent baryon acoustic oscillations measurements (BAO), measurement on the baryons from Big Bang nucleosynthesis (BBN), cosmic microwave background priors (CMB), cosmic chronometers (CC), supernovae type Ia from Pantheon sample, and redshift-space distortions data.

-The paper is organized as follows, in section \ref{sec:THDE} we present the holographic dark energy models considered in this work.
-In section \ref{sec:perturbations}, we resume the cosmological perturbations equations and show the influence of the HDE models on the framework of the perturbations.
-In section \ref{sec:data-results}, we show the cosmological data and the Bayesian model comparison framework.
-In section \ref{sec:results}, we implement this analysis to get limits on the cosmological parameters, and we study these models from the viewpoint of both the evidence and the Bayes factor.
-Finally, in section \ref{sec:conclusions} we summarize the results.
+The paper is organized as follows.
+In Sect. \ref{sec:THDE} we present the holographic dark energy models considered in this work.
+In Sect. \ref{sec:perturbations}, we resume the cosmological perturbations equations and show the influence of the HDE models on the perturbation framework.
+In Sect. \ref{sec:data-results}, we show the cosmological data and the Bayesian model comparison framework.
+In Sect. \ref{sec:results}, we implement this analysis to get limits on the cosmological parameters, and we study these models from the viewpoint of both the evidence and the Bayes factor.
+Finally, in Sect. \ref{sec:conclusions} we summarize the results.

-\section{Holographic Dark Energy Model}
+\section{Holographic dark energy model}